-In addition to my full-time legal practice, I teach yoga (6:00 a.m., every Monday).
+In addition to my full-time legal practice, I spent the past several years teaching yoga at 6:00 a.m., every Monday.
+(Since I moved back to Oregon for a new beloved “day job,” I took a break from teaching; I need to learn one new job at a time!)
 My teacher training includes programs at The Vancouver Yoga Center, Yoga Kula, and YogaWorks.
 I am available for private sessions, whether you want to learn the basics or go deeper into your practice or remove the blocks to a specific pose.

 If you’ve ever thought of working with a personal life coach, maybe you’ve been looking for me.
 I am a graduate of Coach University, the first life coach training program, and have coursework at The Graduate School of Coaching and Coachville.
 Specific to health and fitness, I am also an ACE certified Health Coach.
 Coaching can be online via chat, telephonic, or via Skype.
 If you’re in my area, it could even be in person.

 Finding the tools the work best for me has improved my life immeasurably, and I love helping others find the tools that work best for them!
 Because I love TurboFire and Combat, I decided to join Team misFIT REPublic as an independent BeachBody coach, but that adventure is now over.
-(I still love my Shakeology and can happily direct you to a non-pushy coach.)
-It’s important to find what is best for YOU and I’d love to help you find those things.
+(I'm still a fan of several of the workouts.)
+It's important to find what is best for YOU and I’d love to help you find those things.

 If you haven’t figured it out, I’m a super nerd who can’t stop learning.
-I (finally!) finished my sports nutrition and coaching certification with Precision Nutrition.
-I’m still working on raising $11,000 to fund a cure for Multiple Sclerosis (see Welcome page).
-At this year’s IDEA World, I committed to the NASM personal trainer certification.
-Finally, I’m learning the law of food!
+This year I became an NASM certified personal trainer.
+Last year, I finished my sports nutrition and coaching certification with Precision Nutrition.
+Finally, I'm learning the law of food!